 Wiskott-Aldrich Syndrome

-Wiskott-Aldrich syndrome (WAS) is an X-linked recessive condition with a mutation on the WAS gene.
-It causes abnormal functioning of T cells.
-Other features include:
+Wiskott-Aldrich syndrome (WAS) is an X-linked recessive condition caused by a mutation of the WAS gene.
+It causes abnormal functioning of T-cells.
+Key features include:

 - Eczema